- Windows, Linux or macOS

 $ make install

-Note: Only needed when you want to have live reloading enabled on the target.
+If you want to have live reloading enabled on the target device, use the following command:

 # using qmake from cross compiler toolchain $ qmake "CONFIG+=skip-bench skip-examples static-link-runtime" $ make